 Considering the excellent price and convenient folding design, the Ultrasport F-Bike is a sturdy model that provides a reasonably difficult workout.
 Like other folding models, it's not suitable for intense workouts, but for getting a sweat up while watching TV it provides great value.
 By extension, we also think it's the best folding exercise bike under £100, which is one of the price points people look at for this type of equipment.

-If you're looking for the best magnetic folding exercise bike, the XS Sports is one of our top recommendations.
-With a highly affordable price, easy-to-fold design and 1.6kg flywheel (instead of a basic belt design), it provides excellent value for money.
+If you're looking for the best magnetic folding exercise bike, the Roger Black Gold Folding Magnetic is one of our top recommendations.
+With an affordable price, easy-to-fold design and 3kg flywheel (instead of a basic belt design), it provides excellent value for money.

-The XS Sports uses magnetic resistance (click here for our guide to resistance types) via the small flywheel.
+The Gold is built with a magnetic resistance (click here for our guide to resistance types) via the small flywheel.
 This provides a quieter and smoother workout than frictional models, and also means the bike doesn't require as much maintenance.

-Aside from the magnetic resistance, the bike comes with a simple LCD screen showing distance, odo, calories and speed.
-There are also pulse sensors in the handles for reading heart rate and straps on the pedals.
-As a bonus, the XS Sports is marginally smaller than the Ultrasport when folded (132x40x40cm).
+Aside from the magnetic resistance, the bike comes with a simple monitor showing distance, time, speed and calories burned.
+There are also hand grip pulse sensors on both handlebars.

 3. Roger Black Folding Exercise Bike